jigpu/linuxwacom-wiki-archive/wiki/Consumer_Tablet_ExpressKey_Mapping_Issue.md

 -------

-Wacom Branded devices have historically been divided into 2 categories, Professional (e.g. Intuos Pro) and Consumer (e.g. Intuos 2 (2015)).
+Wacom Branded devices have historically been divided into 2 categories, professional (e.g. Intuos Pro) and consumer (e.g. Intuos 2 (2015)).
 Because of the different target users of these devices, Wacom defines the default button mapping of each device differently.

-Wacom defines the default Windows button mapping for its consumer devices to be Left Button, Right Button, Back Button, and Forward Button.
-To replicate the default Windows button mapping, the Wacom Kernel driver and Wacom X driver attempts to pass along these same default button meanings, but GNOME does not watch for these values.
+Whereas the buttons for the professional devices are numbered sequentially, consumer devices are defined as Left Button, Right Button, Back Button, and Forward Button.
+Because Wacom has full control over the Wacom Windows driver, remapping the directional buttons to other values is more direct.
+Remapping the directional buttons on Linux requires navigating the input stack.
+To replicate the default Windows button mapping, the Wacom Kernel driver and Wacom X driver attempt to pass along the same default directional button meanings, but GNOME does not watch for the consumer device's button definitions.

-These consumer tablet ExpressKey events are given the values 1,3,8, and 9 when leaving the Wacom X driver.
+For four button devices, these consumer tablet ExpressKey buttons are given the values 1,3,8, and 9 when leaving the Wacom X driver.
 In contrast, the X driver passes along sequential numerical button mappings (1,2,3,8,9,...) for the professional tablet series (e.g. Intuos Pro, Intuos 4, Cintiq, etc.).

 GNOME
 -----